 Cognitively, the response narrows attention to threat detection.
 You scan for signs of rejection, judgment, or social mistake.
 Working memory shrinks, which is why you forget what you wanted to say.
 The brain is preparing for performance under uncertainty, and the price is that you feel uncomfortable in your own skin.

 This response is not weakness.
 It is what every human nervous system does when stakes feel high and outcome feels uncertain.
 The work is not to suppress it.
 The work is to regulate it.
+A regulated nervous system still feels the activation but does not collapse into panic or shutdown.

 Practical Techniques